Step-by-Step Guide to Sea Freight From China to Iraq

 For businesses requiring a more streamlined logistics solution, door-to-door delivery encompasses the entire shipping process, from the supplier’s location in China to the final destination in Iraq.
 This service includes pick-up, all transportation, customs clearance, and delivery.

-The transit time for door-to-door delivery typically ranges from 30 to 45 days, depending on similar factors affecting port-to-port delivery.
-The added complexity of handling customs clearance and local delivery arrangements can extend the overall timeline.
+As of January 2026, the transit time for door-to-door delivery typically ranges from 32 to 47 days.
+Customs processing, inspection, and local delivery arrangements may extend the overall timeline.

 Dantful International Logistics specializes in providing comprehensive door-to-door shipping services, ensuring that shipments are delivered efficiently and reliably.
 By utilizing their expertise, businesses can expect timely delivery and reduced hassle in navigating customs and logistics.